 - high blood pressure

-This is a dangerous condition that can cause a seizure, stroke,
+This is a dangerous condition that can cause a seizure, stroke, or even death.

 After the Procedure